furkanagess/SpookyAI/PRIVACY_POLICY.md

 - Respond to your inquiries and support requests
 - Provide service-related announcements

+### 4. Content Moderation

+- Review and process content reports submitted by users
+- Take appropriate action on reported content
+- Maintain records for moderation and enforcement purposes
+- Improve our content filtering and moderation systems

 ## Data Storage and Security

 ### 1. Local Storage